webshop-tech/integration-for-billingo-fluentcart/readme.txt

 * WordPress 5.0 or higher
 * FluentCart plugin installed and activated
-* Active Számlázz.hu account with Agent API Key
+* Active Billingo account with Agent API Key
 * PHP 7.4 or higher

 = Important Warnings =

 **Before using this plugin in production:**

-1. **Enable Test Mode** in both FluentCart and Számlázz.hu
+1. **Enable Test Mode** in both FluentCart and Billingo
 2. **Generate test invoices** to verify everything works correctly
 3. **Consult with your accountant** to ensure the plugin meets your accounting requirements
 4. **Review all generated invoices** for accuracy